elisabattista/elisabattista/README.md

 # Elisa Battista

-Graduate in Financial Risk and Data Analysis from Sapienza University of Rome.
+Graduate in Financial Risk and Data Analysis.

-I’m passionate about quantitative finance, data analysis, and scientific computing.
+Interested in mathematics, finance, and programming.

-This is where I share my projects and research explorations.
+This GitHub is where I share projects, experiments, and things I'm learning along the way.
-Curious mind, always learning — feel free to look around!